krishnavarshney/Pivotal-Pro-AI/README.md

 ## 🚀 Key Features

-Pivotal Pro AI is packed with powerful features to cover your entire BI workflow from data to decision.
+Pivotal Pro AI is designed to "wow" users with both its intelligence and its aesthetics.

+-   **✨ Premium Design System**
+    -   **Glassmorphism & Vibrancy**: A modern, visually rich interface with smooth gradients and translucent elements.
+    -   **Micro-Animations**: Delightful interactions powered by Framer Motion that make the UI feel alive.
+    -   **Theming Engine**: Switch between curated professional themes or customize your own.

--   **🤖 AI-Powered Analytics (Google Gemini)**
+-   **🤖 AI-Powered Analytics (Configure Cloud Models (Gemini, OpenAI, Anthropic) / Offline Models - Ollama)**
     -   **Insight Starter**: Let AI analyze your dataset and automatically generate a complete, multi-widget dashboard.
     -   **AI Chat Assistant**: A conversational interface to ask questions, get summaries, and request new charts.
     -   **Natural Language to Chart**: Describe the chart you want in plain English, and the AI will build it.